sepsis-omics/tutorials/docs/modules/prokka/index.md

 At the end of this tutorial you should be able to:

-1. input files into Prokka
+1. input files into Prokka,
-2. change settings
-3. run Prokka, and
+2. run Prokka, and
-4. examine the output: annotated genome.
+3. examine the annotated genome using JBrowse.

 ## Input data